Ana Eliza Souza Cunha, MMSc, PA-C

 Ana Eliza (she/her/hers) was born in São Paulo, Brazil and raised in Maine.
 She graduated from the University of Maine with a Bachelor’s Degree in Biology focused in pre-medical studies and as salutatorian of her class.
 During her time at the University of Maine, Ana Eliza volunteered with several philanthropic societies: Operation H.E.A.R.T.S. and Medical Outreach Maine, where she became passionate about expanding medical care through medical teaching opportunities.

 She moved to Connecticut to begin her PA education, earning her Master of Medical Science degree from Yale School of Medicine’s Physician Associate Program.
 As a graduate student, Ana Eliza engaged with her community by volunteering at the student-run HAVEN clinic, which provides care for individuals without insurance and who are ineligible for Medicaid.
 Additionally, she volunteered for the Neighborhood Health Project (NHP) where she provided glucose and blood pressure screenings for people without housing.
+She now practices dermatology in Stamford.

 Ana Eliza feels passionately about expanding medical access to those with limited resources and continues to dedicate her efforts through advocacy.
 As previous Student Academy Representative of Yale’s J. Cole Society and as a two-term AAPA Student House Delegate, she has written, reviewed, and advocated for policy that enhances patient care while promoting inclusivity within the PA profession.